 After I composed myself enough to order my michelada (it’s like a bloody mary.
 But swap the vodka for beer), Curtis and I ordered the Beer Queso.
 Which is an Oaxaca cheese queso made with Lone Star beer and topped with pickled hot peppers, served alongside fresh chips.

 All the nostalgia flooded my system after I took one bite of the queso and chips.
-Downing it with a big gulp of my perfectly spicy, tangy michelada.
-We were off to a great start.
-Which made me even more excited to devour the breakfast tacos this joint was known for.
+I downed it with a big gulp of my perfectly spicy, tangy michelada.
+We were off to a great start, which made me even more excited to devour the breakfast tacos this joint was known for.

 I decided to order the classic bean and cheese taco.
 Which is made with refried Rancho Gordo pinto beans and cheddar cheese on a flour tortilla.
-Along with a chorizo and egg taco.
-Not only could I tell that the flour tortillas were handmade in the restaurant (yes, they were that damn good), but I loved that my tacos were served with a heavenly green tomatillo salsa on the side, too.
+I also had a chorizo and egg taco.
+Not only could I tell that the flour tortillas were handmade in the restaurant (they are made with sonoran flour), but I loved that my tacos were served with a heavenly green tomatillo salsa on the side, too.
 Curtis ordered the Migas taco (made with scrambled eggs with crunchy chips and other toppings).
-And the barbacoa taco (made with braised beef cheeks).
-All four of our tacos were pretty large, absolutely delicious.
+He also ordered the barbacoa taco (made with braised beef cheeks).
+All four of our tacos were pretty large, and absolutely delicious.
 And while Curtis enjoyed both of his, we concluded that my chorizo and egg was certainly the tastiest of the bunch.

 Unfortunately, there were so many other items I wanted to try on the menu.
-Like the Pork Chop Huevos Rancheros, Vegan Chips and Queso, Chicken Verde Taco, and the Texas Sheet Cake.
+Like the Pork Chop Huevos Rancheros, Vegan Queso and Chips (topped with pickled pepper), Chicken Verde Taco, Carne Guisada, and the Texas Sheet Cake.
 But my extremely full stomach wouldn’t allow it.
 Good thing I’ll be frequenting the Yellow Rose probably every weekend from now on.

 Dining at the Yellow Rose in NYC brought me right back home.
 And while I sometimes love to hate on my Texas roots (too many guns and too few Liberals), eating at this establishment made me feel really proud to be a part-Southerner (especially while living in NYC).
 Whether you’re a native San Antonian, or have never tried a breakfast taco before (you really need to get on that), waiting in line for a table at the Yellow Rose on a Sunday morning is 100% worth it.